The Complex Commercial Litigation Law Review: Liechtenstein

-A highly significant reversal of the burden of proof for culpa in contrahendo exists, for example, in the event of a breach of contractual or contract-like obligations.
-This means that it is not the aggrieved party who must prove that the tortfeasor is at default, but the tortfeasor who must prove that he or she is not at fault.
-The determination of the burden of proof in Section 1298 ABGB only applies to the area of culpability, but not to the area of causality.
+A highly significant reversal of the burden of proof for culpa in contrahendo exists, for example, in the event of a breach of contractual or contract-like obligations.23 This means that it is not the aggrieved party who must prove that the tortfeasor is at default but the tortfeasor, who must prove that he or she is not at fault.
+The determination of the burden of proof in Section 1298 of the ABGB only applies to culpability – not to causality.24

 In the event of a breach of contract, a party is, based on Sections 1293 et seq. of the ABGB, entitled to sue the other party or parties for damages.

-However, contracts can also be challenged on usury (Section 879, Paragraph 2 No. 4 ABGB) or owing to material imbalance (leasio enormis, Section 934 ABGB).
+Contracts can also be challenged on usury (Section 879, Paragraph 2, No. 4 ABGB) or owing to material imbalance (laesio enormis, Section 934 ABGB).
 A contract may also be contested on the grounds of error, cunning or threat.

 Defences to enforcement

 Under Liechtenstein law, there are several options to try to defend oneself against unjust enforcement of contractual obligations.
-In general, every party can object that no contract has been formed at all (e.g., unenforceable agreements, indefinite or missing essential terms).
-Further, it can be argued that the limitation periods are over, the contract was formed under duress or there was a lack of consideration.
-One could also argue that the contract violates public policy or is unenforceable because of fraudulent inducement, misstatement or misrepresentation.
+In general, any party can object that no contract has been formed (e.g., unenforceable agreements, indefinite or missing essential terms).
+Further, it could be argued that the limitation periods are over, the contract was formed under duress, or there was a lack of consideration.
+It could also be argued that the contract violates public policy or is unenforceable because of fraudulent inducement, misstatement or misrepresentation.

-Where contractual exclusions of liability have been agreed, it may be argued that the liability out of the contract is limited – this also with regard to punitive or consequential damages, contractual agreed limits on representation or other disclaimers.
+Where contractual exclusions of liability have been agreed, it may be argued that the liability out of the contract is limited.
+This also regards punitive or consequential damages, contractual agreed limits on representation or other disclaimers.